external-secrets/external-secrets/docs/provider/onboardbase.md

 2. [Fetch all](#2-fetch-all)
 3. [Filter](#3-filter)

-Let's explore each use case using a fictional `auth-api` Doppler project.
+Let's explore each use case using a fictional `auth-api` Onboardbase project.

 ### 1. Fetch